Munraj Pal: Career

 Pal turned professional in 1995, but fell off the tour two years later in 1997.
 He re-qualified during the 1997/1998 season, but lost his professional status again in 2001; forced once more to enter qualifying tournaments in the 2001/2002 season, he competed on the tour for a third stint between 2002 and 2004.
 At this point, although he had reached his highest-ever ranking of 85th, Pal was relegated again.

 He got back onto the professional tour in 2007/2008 by finishing fifth on the Pontin's International Open Series Order of Merit, winning one PIOS event in 2006.

-Recording his best-ever finish in reaching the last 48 at the 2001 Scottish Open – where he lost 1–5 to James Wattana – Pal practiced with David Roe and Michael Holt during his career.
+Recording his best-ever finish in reaching the last 48 at the 2001 Scottish Open – where he lost 1–5 to James Wattana.

 After losing his place on tour for the fourth time in 2008, Pal retired from competitive snooker, aged 32.

 Career finals

+Pal completed two finals in his career, both in the International Open Series.